AliSoftware/alisoftware.github.io/_posts/2018-12-15-swift5-stringinterpolation-part1.md

 I really encourage you to read the [SE-0228](https://github.com/apple/swift-evolution/blob/master/proposals/0228-fix-expressiblebystringinterpolation.md) proposal to get an idea of the design and motivations behind the new API.

-Basically, to make a type conform to `ExpressibleByStringInterpolation`, you hae to:
+Basically, to make a type conform to `ExpressibleByStringInterpolation`, you have to:

 * Make this type have a subtype `StringInterpolation`, that must itself conform to `StringInterpolationProtocol` and will be responsible to handle the interpretation of the interpolation
 * That subtype just have to implement `appendLiteral(_ literal: String)` and one or more `appendInterpolation(…)` method, with the signature of your choosing depending on what you want to support